Accordions are web design components that let you show headings while hiding blocks of related content. They are popular but often misused.

 - Check that the accordion shortcodes aren’t nested – each must be discreet

-- Ensure that the text for your shortcode is complete, all bookends are present and the each closing bookend contains a forward slash “/”
+- Ensure that the text for your shortcode is complete, all bookends are present, and each closing bookend contains a forward slash “/”

 Example Kaltura shortcode embed